QuaNaD-Lab-PESU/diff-negf/README.md

 # diff-negf

-**A benchmark-validated differentiable effective-mass NEGF solver for gradient-based inverse design of quantum transport, with an open potential-to-transmission dataset.**
+**Inverse Design of Quantum Transport with a
+Verified Differentiable NEGF Solver.**

 QuaNaD Laboratory, Department of ECE, PES University (EC Campus), Bengaluru.

-This repository accompanies the paper *"A Benchmark-Validated Differentiable Effective-Mass NEGF Solver for Gradient-Based Inverse Design of Quantum Transport, with an Open Potential-to-Transmission Dataset"* and contains the complete stack: solver, differentiable implementation, verification scripts, the dataset with designated out-of-family (OOD) splits, and scripts that regenerate every figure and table in the paper.
+This repository accompanies the paper *"Inverse Design of Quantum Transport with a Verified Differentiable NEGF Solver"* and contains the complete stack: solver, differentiable implementation, verification scripts, the dataset with designated out-of-family (OOD) splits, and scripts that regenerate every figure and table in the paper.